-No. Community members may utilize any of The College’s reporting processes and structures to report incidents of bias.
+No. Community members may utilize any of the College’s reporting processes and structures to report incidents of bias.

 What if I don’t know if my incident can be classified as a “bias related incident”?

-The term 'bias related’ refers to language and/or behaviors which demonstrate bias against persons because of, but not limited to, others’ actual or perceived: race, ethnicity, national origin, religion, creed, age, sex, gender, gender identity, gender expression, sexual orientation, medical condition, body size, disability, marital status, familial status, pregnancy, predisposing genetic characteristics, veteran status, domestic violence victim status, ex-offender status and/or socioeconomic status.
+If you are not sure if the incident is bias-related, you can reach out to the Chief Diversity Officer for guidance.
+In general, the term 'bias related’ refers to language and/or behaviors which demonstrate bias against persons because of, but not limited to, others’ actual or perceived: race, ethnicity, national origin, religion, creed, age, sex, gender, gender identity, gender expression, sexual orientation, medical condition, body size, disability, marital status, familial status, pregnancy, predisposing genetic characteristics, veteran status, domestic violence victim status, ex-offender status and/or socioeconomic status.

 If your concern involves actions or behaviors deriving from the categories listed, you may have experienced a bias related incident.

 Once I submit a bias related incident report, what happens next?

 Upon receipt of a report through the System, the BRCT will consult to determine the proper officials, units and/or departments (if any) for follow-up.
 Reported incidents are reviewed and referred to existing governing structures for action in accordance with respective institutional policies and procedures.

 While the College takes all reports seriously, our ability to take action on anonymous reports, depending on the information that is shared, may be limited.
 Please know that campus safety is our utmost concern.